mmmmaja/pressure_model/README.md

 ## How to use

+### Mesh activation

 ### Recording data

 Pressure data from the sensors can be record by clicking the "Record" button in the GUI.
-To end the recording, click the "Stop recording" button.
+To end the recording, click the **Stop recording** button.
 The csv file containing the data will be saved in the same directory as the project with the unique name with current date and time.

-**CSV File Format**
+### Choosing sensor output type

+The sensor output type can switch by clicking the **Switch sensor output** button in the GUI.
+Current sensor output type is displayed in the GUI.
+When recording the data the sensor output type will be added to the CSV file name.

+### CSV File Format

 This application records sensor data and saves them in a CSV file.
 The format of the CSV file is as follows: